elmar-hinz/TX.esp/Documentation/Considerations.rst

 addintionally have to define the persistance layer in form ot TCA and SQL definitions.
 Overall you deal with 3 layers, the database, PHP and TypoScript.

-On contrary *stored procedures* are focused on the relational model of the SQL database.
-It joins the tables in form of SQL queries to produce the view the frontend wants to display.
+On contrarst |extension_name| is focused on the relational model of the database.
+SQL joins combine the data from muliple tables instead of a a domain model.
-There is no such thing like a domain model.
-You go with stored procedures and TypoScript, without the use of PHP.
+You go with two layers, stored procedures for the model and TypoScript for the presentation.
+There is no such thing like a domain model in between.

-You could conclude thinking in form of a relational data model is rather oldschool, but it depends on the field of the application if a relational or an object orientated data model is superior.
+You could say, that thinking in form of a relational data model is rather oldschool.
+However it's not a question of fashion.
+It depends on the field of the application, if a relational or an object orientated data model is the better solution for it.

-If your data is already organized in a relational model for historical reasons, it is kind of overhead in planning and in performance to put an additional object orientated layer on top of it.
+If your data is already organized in a relational model for historical reasons, it is kind of overhead in planning, in development and in performance to put an additional object orientated layer on top of it.

 After all it depends on the siklls of the development team, if it prefers to focus on PHP or on TypoScript and SQL.